Skip to main content

 • “The atmosphere in this game feels flat and uninspired, lacking the depth needed to engage players.”

-• “The PC version at least has the benefit of not having any ads at all and is a simple one-time purchase.
-However, as previously mentioned, it lacks a lot of the content found in the mobile version, making it hard to recommend when discussing content exclusively.”
+• “The PC version at least has the benefit of not having any ads at all and being a simple one-time purchase; however, as previously mentioned, it lacks a lot of the content in the mobile version, making it hard to recommend when talking exclusively about content.”

-The emotional impact of the game is largely negative, with users expressing a lack of attachment or desire to retain it in their library.
+The emotional impact of the game is largely negative, with players expressing a lack of attachment or desire to retain it in their library.

 Buy First Strike